Why Next.js Is Great for SEO

 - Use descriptive anchor text (not "click here")

-- Ensure important pages are within 3 clicks of homepage
+- Keep important pages within 3 clicks of the homepage

 - Create topic clusters with pillar pages